aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 ### 1. The Browser UI Thread

 The so-called process shared by JavaScript and user interface updates is frequently referred to as the browser UI thread (though it's not accurate for all browsers).
 Once the process is idle, it will extract tasks, either JavaScript code to execute or UI updates to perform, to complete.
+The tasks of UI updating include redraws and reflows.